Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Pure subgroups of and dynamical decomposition

 \begin{de} Let $H\subseteq\IA$ be a subgroup.
 A subgroup $P\subseteq F_N$ is \emph{universally peripheral} with respect to $H$ if it is $\HF$-peripheral for any maximal $H$-invariant \afs\ $\HF$.

 We denote by $\calp_H$ the set of all subgroups of $F_N$ that are universally peripheral with respect to $H$, and by $\calp_H^{\max}$ the subset of maximal universally peripheral subgroups. \end{de}

-We note that $\calp_H$ is stable under taking subgroups.
+We note that $\calp_H$ is stable under taking subgroups and contains the trivial group.
 Since any intersection of free factors is a free factor, every group $P\in\calp_H^{\max}$ is either a free factor or a maximal cyclic subgroup of $F_N$.
+If $H$ is not fully irreducible, then $\calp_H$ contains a non-trivial proper free factor of $F_N$ (one can additionally show, using the chain condition on free factors, that $\calp_H^{\max}$ is a finite collection of conjugacy classes of free factors and maximal cyclic subgroups).
 The case where $H$ is fully irreducible and atoroidal (i.e.\ does not preserve the conjugacy class of any proper free factor or of any cyclic group) is a bit peculiar: there is no non-empty $H$-invariant \afs\ (i.e.\ $\hat \calf=\es$ is the only one) so $\calp_H=\calp_H^{\max}$ is reduced to the trivial subgroup.
 But anyway the dynamical decomposition is clearly trivial in this case, so we may as well exclude this case from now on.

 \begin{theo}[Dynamical decomposition] Let $H\subseteq\IA$ be a subgroup that does not preserve any non-trivial free splitting of $F_N$.

 Then there exists a unique $H$-invariant splitting $U^d_H$ of $F_N$ relative to $\calp_H$ whose vertex set $V$ has a bipartition $V=V_p\dunion V_a$ (for peripheral vs.\ active vertices) with the following properties: {(\arabic{enumi})} \begin{enumerate} \item for every $v\in V_p$, one has $G_v\in\calp_H^{\max}$, and $G_v\cap G_{v'}=\{1\}$ for distinct vertices $v,v'\in V_p$; \item for every $v\in V_a$, the group $G_v$ is a free factor of $F_N$ whose conjugacy class is $H$-invariant, the restriction of $H$ to $G_v$ is pure, and $(\calp_H^{\max})_{|G_v}$ is the unique maximal $H$-invariant \afs\ in $G_v$; moreover, the collection of incident edge groups is a non-sporadic free factor system of $G_v$; \item for every free factor $A$ whose conjugacy class is $H$-invariant and which is not universally peripheral, there exists $v\in V_a$ such that $G_v\subseteq A$; \item for every vertex $v\in V_a/F_N$, there exists a unique maximal $H$-invariant \afs\ $\HF_v$ such that $G_v$ is not $\HF_v$-peripheral.
 Moreover the map $v\mapsto \HF_v$ is a bijection from $V_a/F_N$ to the set of maximal $H$-invariant \afs{}s. \end{enumerate} \end{theo}